MarcusLages/no-name-game/README.md

 # no-name-game
-A simple 2D dungeon crawler game coded in C using the Raylib library.
+A simple 2D dungeon crawler game coded in C using the Raylib library (https://github.com/raysan5/raylib).
-Our focus is creating
+Our focus is using to exercise our knowledge in C, data structures, game programming fundamentals, code design patterns, etc.

 # Programmers
 Marcus Lages (@MarcusLages)